IvanQuadro/system-admin-labs/README.md

 # System Administration Lab Projects

+Hi!
+I'm an aspiring system administrator transitioning into the IT field with a focus on networking and cybersecurity.

-Welcome to my repository of hands-on projects focused on system administration.
-This collection includes six practical exercises developed during my training for the CCNA certification and as preparation for entering the IT job market.
+This repository contains six practical projects developed during my preparation for the CCNA 200-301 certification, designed to build job-ready skills and demonstrate my hands-on experience with real-world IT scenarios.

-Each project is designed to simulate real-world scenarios a system administrator might encounter, with the goal of reinforcing technical skills in networking, scripting, automation, and operating system management.
+Each project covers essential system administration topics such as network configuration, Linux permissions, automation with Bash scripting, DHCP setup, monitoring tools, and VLAN segmentation.
+All projects are organized in separate directories and include detailed documentation.

 ## 📁 Included Projects